 If you’ve traveled to Nashville before, you’ve probably seen and shopped Amelia’s Flower Truck.
 Now you can stop by for flowers at their first brick-and-mortar store, Amelia’s Flower Shop, located in L&L Market.
 We all know beautiful flower bouquets make the best photo.

 Kittenish, owned by country singer Jessie James Decker, is located in the Gulch.
 On your way out, take a photo in front of the “Nashville Stole My Heart” mural.
 After one visit to Music City, we guarantee Nashville has stolen your heart.

 White’s Mercantile is owned by Holly Williams, the daughter of Hank Williams Jr. This modern-day general store has everything from gifts for home and body to clothing for men, women, and children!
 The original location in 12 South is a perfect photo-worthy spot.

-Draper James, located on 12 South, is owned by Nashville native, Reese Witherspoon.
+Draper James, located in 12 South, is owned by Nashville native, Reese Witherspoon.
 The store is filled with Witherspoon’s personality and southern charm.
-Stop in to shop clothing, home decor, and accessories and snap a pic in front of the blue-and-white mural outside.
+Stop in to shop for clothing, home decor, and accessories and snap a pic in front of the blue-and-white mural outside.